MegHermes/spelling-bee/README.md

 !q : quit

-# Spelling Bee
+# Spelling Bee (based on NYT game)

-Open source port of New York Times' puzzle game Spelling Bee for the command line.
+Open source port of New York Times' puzzle game Spelling Bee for the **command line.**

-Requires Python 3.x and nothing but standard Python libraries.
+Requires Python 3.x and standard Python libraries.

 ## to play